elithracing/yamsLog/tablet-client/ReadMe.txt

 Now you can try out the application using the yamsLogd with for example the Virtual Sensor and connect to the server.

+Should eclipse complain about build-path, missing AndroidManifest.xml or similar you could try "Project->Clean"

 Links
 ---------------------------